dashpay/docs/docs/user/governance/understanding.rst

 success of Dash, but they are the most stable ones because, unlike miners, they can’t reuse their asset for any other purpose or coin.

-In the budget system, a portion of the block reward is held in escrow by the network itself, in the name of the operators, to be executed in the development and expansion of the ecosystem according to the vote of the masternodes in different budget proposals.
+In the budget system, a portion of the block subsidy is held in escrow by the network itself, in the name of the operators, to be executed in the development and expansion of the ecosystem according to the vote of the masternodes in different budget proposals.
 These funds are directed to